World's Largest Ski Resorts (Top 10)

 • Website

-Against the backdrop of the iconic Matterhorn, the Matterhorn Ski Paradise offers an idyllic setting with perfectly groomed slopes.
-Head to Zermatt for the quintessential European ski experience, spanning the Swiss border into the Italian Aosta Valley.
+Against the backdrop of the iconic Matterhorn, Matterhorn Ski Paradise delivers a classic alpine setting with perfectly groomed slopes.
+Head to Zermatt for the quintessential European ski experience—spanning the Swiss border into Italy’s Aosta Valley.

-Embark on the Matterhorn Ski Safari, traversing 29 lifts and cable cars without repeating a run, extending into the Cervinia-Valtournenche ski area in Italy.
-Explore the Matterhorn Glacier Paradise, Europe's highest mountain station at 12,740 feet, and relish high alpine glacial skiing on the Theodul glacier, extending skiing well into summer.
+Take on the Matterhorn Ski Safari, linking 29 lifts and cable cars while cruising into the Cervinia-Valtournenche ski area in Italy.
+Don’t miss Matterhorn Glacier Paradise, Europe’s highest mountain station at 12,740 feet, where high-alpine glacier skiing on the Theodul Glacier can stretch the season well into summer.

 #5 Via Lattea, Italy/France